ExecutionLLC/gen-bs/docs/installation.md

 Now, it should be filled with default values, such as samples and views.
 To do that, run:

     npm run defaults:import

+Then we need to update labels for default data:

+    npm run labels:update

 We also need to apply all database migrations: